 In some counties, both of you don't have to be present when applying for the license.
 If only one of you is present, you will need to have all the documentation and know the information that would be required from your future spouse.

 You need to apply at the District Court Clerk's Office.
 Driver's license and your social security card, or another type of photo identification are required.

-If either of you were previously married, you will need to know the date of the final divorce decree or death of spouse.
+If either of you was previously married, you will need to know the date of the final divorce decree or death of a spouse.
 You may need to wait 30 days past the date of your final decree before being allowed to get remarried.

 No. Kansas does not require premarital education.